Town Service Changes

 - Oakland Avenue Charter School will follow state guidelines for reopening in August with Covid-19 spread mitigation efforts.

 - Oakland Police Department is operating normally with modified non-emergency responses.
-Fingerprinting services and golf cart permitting are suspended until further notice.
+Fingerprinting services are suspended until further notice.
 For more information, call 407-656-9797, ext.
 2. For emergencies, call 911.

 - Orange County Fire Rescue Station 37 is operating normally providing fire and EMS services.